afaisst/DAP/README.md

 ## Public Hosting

+The app is currently deployed on https://dap-eret.onrender.com/

-This app needs a Node server because browsers cannot reliably fetch and parse all arXiv resources directly from a static page.
+Note: This app needs a Node server because browsers cannot reliably fetch and parse all arXiv resources directly from a static page.
 GitHub Pages alone is not enough for the full app.
 Deploy it to a Node-capable host such as Render, Railway, Fly.io, or Vercel.